Enquire about going on to our database or for a reminder to the General Meeting by contacting us via firstname.lastname@example.org

 The last census showed that the country as a whole had seen unprecedented population growth over the previous decade.
 This growth has continued in the four years since, and is projected to grow further.
 Bristol and Bournemouth were in the top ten cities or large towns for population and jobs in the decade to 2013.
 The population profile for the franchise area as a whole shows a higher percentage of older people than the national average.
 While there are concentrations of younger people around our urban centres with their universities.
 Both these sections of the population have significant reliance on public transport.
 With local spatial and economic plans for growth indicating thousands of more dwellings and jobs, the role of rail as part of an enabling transport system supporting the movement of this growing population between their homes, work, learning, medical, and social places is crucial.

-The South Western Franchise has distinct characteristics.
+The distinct characteristics of passengers on the railway lines of the region are beginning to blur.
 In terms of passenger and train numbers the London commuting part of the franchise skews any statistics regarding the franchise towards London.
 Our concern is that the rest of the franchise, with its longer distances, different passenger profiles, and less dense but growing population should have its needs and aspirations understood and rail’s potential for achieving the government’s aim for the mode fully explored.
-Geographically, this part of the franchise makes up about half of the franchise area, but being married to a successful partner can sometimes be overlooked for “promotion”.
-With London-based decision makers experiencing first-hand the issues affecting the eastern part of the franchise, TravelWatch South West want to ensure that how the people, Local Authorities and LEPS view their area and the potential for rail to make an increased contribution to the social, economic and environmental wellbeing of the rest of the franchise is understood.